macadmins/umad/README.md

 If the admin wants to honor DoNotDisturb for DEP devices, use this feature.

-Non-DEP devices will honor the users DND settings
+Non-DEP devices will honor the users DND settings.

 ```xml
 <string>--honordndsettings</string>
 ```

 ### Logo path
 A custom logo path.
-Alternatively, just replace the included company_logo.png
+Alternatively, just replace the included `company_logo.png`.
 ```xml
 <string>--logopath</string>
 <string>/Some/Custom/Path/company_logo.png</string>